gasseklopper/markus-morley-portfolio/README.md

 ## Preference scripts

-User preferences for theme, layout and motion are applied on first page load via inline scripts.
+User preferences for theme, cursor, layout, layout direction, overlay and motion are applied on first page load via inline scripts.
 These scripts set `data-*` attributes on the `<html>` element so the UI reflects saved settings before Qwik hydrates.
 The bundled component `PreferenceScripts` lives in `src/components/theme/preference-scripts.tsx` and is injected in `src/root.tsx`.
-Default values for theme, cursor and layout settings come from `src/config/siteConfig.json` so they can be customized per site.
+Default values come from `src/config/siteConfig.json` so they can be customized per site.

 ## Keyboard Shortcuts